Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Applications of the Framework

 To see this, observe that every matching $M$ in $G$ can be extended locally at vertices $v\in V(G)$ by edges of vertex-gadgets to obtain a matching in $T(G)$.
 Let $v\in V(G)$ be a vertex of weight $w_{t}$ for $t\in\mathbb{N}$.
 If $v\notin\usat(G,M)$, then $M$ cannot be extended at the vertex $v$, and $v$ incurs the factor $\xi^{t}$ in $\mu(T(G))$.
 If $v\in\usat(G,M)$, then we can choose not to extend $v$, or we may choose to extend by one of the $t$ edges of $H_{t}$, so we obtain a factor of

-at $v$.
-This establishes (\ref{eq: mu =00003D MatchSum}), and hence the lemma. \end{proof} The desired theorem follows. \begin{thm*} [Restatement of Theorem \ref{thm: Main Match}] If there is some $\xi\in\mathbb{Q}$ such that $\evalfix{\xi}{\mu}$ can be solved in time $2^{o(n)}$ on graphs with $n$ vertices and maximum degree $\mathcal{O}(1)$, then $\sharpETH$ fails.
-This holds especially for $\evalfix 1{\mu}$, which amounts to counting matchings.\end{thm*} \begin{proof} By Corollary~\ref{cor: Lower bounds from permanent}, the problem $\coeff{\mu}$ admits no $2^{o(m)}$ algorithm unless $\sharpETH$ fails, even on graphs with maximum degree $3$.
+at the vertex $v$.
+This establishes (\ref{eq: mu =00003D MatchSum}), and hence the lemma. \end{proof} The desired theorem follows. \begin{thm*} [Restatement of Theorem \ref{thm: Main Match}] If $\sharpETH$ holds, then for each $\xi\in\mathbb{Q}$, there are constants $\epsilon,C>0$ such that $\evalfix{\xi}{\mu}$ cannot be solved in time $O(2^{\epsilon n})$ on graphs with $n$ vertices and maximum degree $C$.
+With $\xi=1$, this holds especially for $\evalfix 1{\mu}$, which amounts to counting matchings. \end{thm*} \begin{proof} By Corollary~\ref{cor: Lower bounds from permanent}, there is a constant $\delta>0$ such that $\coeff{\mu}$ cannot be solved in time $O(2^{\delta n})$ unless $\sharpETH$ fails, even on graphs with maximum degree $3$.
 This settles the requirement of coefficient hardness in Theorem~\ref{thm: Block interpolation}, even on graphs of maximum degree $3$.

 In Lemma~\ref{lem: mu MatchSum weights}, we have seen that $\mu$ admits weight simulations.
-By Remark~\ref{rem: Ensure bipartiteness} and the reduction from $\coeff{\mu}$ on graphs of maximum degree $3$, the queries issued by Theorem~\ref{thm: Block interpolation} have maximum degree $\mathcal{O}(1)$, which implies the degree bound in the theorem.\end{proof} \begin{rem} For later use, we verify that the same proof yields the same lower bound for $\mu(G;\xi)$ even when $\xi\in\mathbb{C}$ is a complex number with $\xi=\sqrt{c}$ for $c\in\mathbb{Q}$.
+By Remark~\ref{rem: Ensure bipartiteness} and the reduction from $\coeff{\mu}$ on graphs of maximum degree $3$, the queries issued by Theorem~\ref{thm: Block interpolation} have maximum degree $O(1)$, which implies the degree bound in the theorem. \end{proof} \begin{rem} For later use, note that the same proof yields the same lower bound for $\mu(G;\xi)$ even when $\xi\in\mathbb{C}$ is a complex number with $\xi=\sqrt{c}$ for $c\in\mathbb{Q}$.
+To this end, note that we may assume that $G$ has an even number of vertices (for instance, by adding an isolated vertex and dividing $\mu(G;\xi)$ by $\xi$).
+Then we can compute $\mu(G;\xi)$ over the rational numbers: Every matching in $G$ has an even number of unmatched vertices, and thus only even powers of $\xi$ appear in $\mu(G;\xi)$. \end{rem} As in Corollary~\ref{cor: Lower bounds from permanent}, we can easily obtain corollaries for the independent set polynomial $I$ and for counting monotone $2$-SAT, improving upon \cite{DBLP:conf/iwpec/Hoffmann10,DBLP:journals/talg/DellHMTW14}. \begin{cor} Assuming $\sharpETH$, there is a constant $\epsilon>0$ for each of the following problems such that no $O(2^{\epsilon n})$ time algorithm solves the problem: